When To Switch From Veg To Flower? Get All the Answers from Kyle Kushman

 Your plant changes dramatically, developing sticky buds and colas, piling on the pounds, and stinking out the tent (in the most amazing way possible).

-Unless you’re growing autos, it’s up to you to know when to switch from veg to flower.
+Unless you’re growing autos, it’s up to you to know when to switch a cannabis plant from veg to flower.
 Known in trade as flipping.

-I’ll show you when and how to flip your plants, how to adjust the feeding and plan for the stretch, how to get it all right.
+I’ll show you when and how to flip your plants, how long to veg cannabis for the best yields, how to adjust the feeding and plan for the stretch, how to get it all right.

 The point at which you flip has a massive bearing on final yield, and knowing when to flower your own marijuana plants can be the difference between an average or super-heavy harvest.